 A CLOSE FRIEND OF HIS HOLINESS GOHAR SHAHI (Muhammad Iqbal, Fazoliyanh):

 Mohammed Iqbal states that in the rainy season they (His Holiness and Iqbal) would sometimes walk across the farmland and notice that a vast number of ants would be passing on the path.
 He would walk on the path ignoring the ants when (His Holiness) would walk in the mud to ensure that the ants came to no harm.
 When His Holiness was accused of murder, Qudoos Sheikh of the crime branch came to investigate.
 The locals told him that in their view Gohar Shahi would never have killed a mosquito let alone the murder of a human being.

 At the time I was a pupil in the 8th class.
-One day my Aunt who was religious and a keen worshipper (who possessed envy and desire which is commonly found amongst the religious and the worshippers) said that everything else was right about me except that I did not say my prayers.
+One day my Aunt who was religious and a keen worshiper (who possessed envy and desire which is commonly found among-st the religious and the worshipers) said that everything else was right about me except that I did not say my prayers.
 I said to my Aunt that prayer was a gift sent to God and I did not want to adulterate my prayer with stinginess, arrogance, envy and grudge and send it to God.
 I told her that I would pray when my prayer was proper and right (unadulterated) unlike people like her who say their prayers and at the same time commit grave sins like back-biting, slander and falsely accuse others.

 His Holiness Gohar Shahi talks about his childhood: